 Mihyun Kang has been appointed research professor in the Stuckeman School of Architecture and Landscape Architecture and the College of Arts and Architecture liaison to the Sustainability Institute.
 Kang, who holds a Ph.D. in interior design from the University of Minnesota, comes to Penn State from Oklahoma State University, where she was a professor and the holder of the Chris Salmon Endowed Professorship in the Department of Design, Housing and Merchandising.
-Her research focuses on sustainable interior design and design for special populations.
+Her research focuses on sustainable interior design and design for special populations, and she is co-principal investigator on the project "moveSIT: A Seating Solution to Improve Blood Flow," which recently won a $50,000 National Science Foundation grant (full story).

 “We are thrilled to welcome Mihyun Kang to our college, along with her husband, Phil Choo, who is heading our Graphic Design program,” said Barbara Korner, dean of the College of Arts and Architecture.
 “She brings a diverse background that will allow her to enhance College of Arts and Architecture collaborations with the Sustainability Institute, as well as other academic colleges.
 Her research in the area of interior design for special populations, especially older adults, makes her uniquely suited to pursue research projects with partners across the University.”